Fine dining and chef-driven restaurants

 The widget pulls the reviews on your public OpenTable restaurant page and renders them on your own site.
 No synthetic content.
 Visitors see the same diner reviews and star rating that appear on OpenTable, in your restaurant brand.

-Carousel, grid, masonry, list, photo grid, quote wall, and more.
-Switch in the dashboard without re-embedding.
+Carousel, grid, masonry, list, media-capable grid, quote wall, and more.
+Switch in the dashboard through the normal publish flow.

-Colors, fonts, corner radius, shadow, custom CSS.
+Colors, fonts, corner radius, shadow, layout-specific controls.
 Native to your restaurant brand.

 Set a minimum rating and hide empty reviews so each page shows exactly the diner reviews you want.